gruntjs-updater/gpageinsights/README.md

 <br/>

 > Ensure specific Google Page Insight tests are passing before your build passes.
-> (eg use case: I want the build to fail if Javascript and HTML are not minified.)
+> (eg use case: I want the build to fail if Javascript and HTML are not minified or if Impact of Render Blocking resources is too high)
 > For best usage, use it with ngrok (Obtain a web url for localhost and run insights against the web url that has access to your localhost server)
 > Refer demoblog's <a href="https://github.com/prasunsultania/demoblog/blob/master/Gruntfile.js" target="_blank">Grunfile.js</a> for an example.